madworx/blueprint-terraform-gpg/README.md

-We then proceed to disable/block all public access to the bucket and its content (this is a relatively new feature in AWS S3, as well as the `awscli`; If you receive errors at this stage then you need to upgrade your `awscli` package):
+We then proceed to disable/block all public access to the bucket and its content (this is a relatively new feature in AWS S3, as well as the `awscli`; If you receive errors at this stage, you need to upgrade your `awscli` package):

 ``` shell